wxwern/cs2103t-tp/docs/UserGuide.md

 1. Open a command terminal, navigate into the folder you put the jar file in, and enter `java -jar jobby.jar` in the terminal to run the application.<br>
    A window similar to the below should appear in a few seconds.
 Notice that the app contains some sample data.<br>
-   * If you do not know how to navigate to your folder in the terminal, check out these links for [Windows](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/) and [macOS](https://appletoolbox.com/navigate-folders-using-the-mac-terminal/).
+   * If you do not know how to navigate to your folder in the terminal, check out these links for [Windows](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/), [macOS](https://appletoolbox.com/navigate-folders-using-the-mac-terminal/), and [Linux](https://askubuntu.com/questions/232442/how-do-i-navigate-between-directories-in-terminal).
   ![Ui](images/Ui.png)

-1. Type a command in the command box and press Enter to execute it - e.g., typing **`help`** and pressing Enter will open the help window.<br>
+1. Type a command in the command box and press Enter to execute it - e.g., typing `help` and pressing Enter will open the help window.<br>

 1. Refer to the [Features](#features) below for details of each command.